 This guide will walk you through the basics of the three most popular name plate materials: aluminum, stainless steel, and brass.

 A key factor in the durability for any material is the environment it will be used in.
-Many tags face inclement weather, chemicals, or workplace wear and tear.
+Many nameplates face inclement weather, chemicals, or workplace wear and tear.
 All of these factors will impact the lifespan of the material.

 Aluminum nameplates are rated to last for many years.
-The only change in durability is the process you choose for your tags.
+The only change in durability is the process you choose for your nameplates.
 For instance, with screen printing, the ink fades and wears very quickly in outdoors applications.
 You only see about 1-3 years of effective use before needing to replace.

 However, other processes will last significantly longer.
 For example, MetalPhoto designs will not wear until the aluminum does.
 This is because the design is embedded in the material itself.

 The same holds true for embossed or stamped aluminum nameplates.
 All three of these processes are rated for 20+ years outdoors.